 Functional Genomics Research

 Functional genomics research examines the role of the genome in cancer.
 By testing hypotheses derived from structural genomics research, or by generating new ideas from experiments in cancer cells, functional genomics research reveals patterns in cancer biology that can sometimes be directly translated to precision cancer care.
-Studies like those from The Cancer Target and Driver Discovery (CTD2) Network, have already discovered genomic vulnerabilities in cancer that can be exploited through targeted treatments.
+Studies like those from The Cancer Target Discovery and Development (CTD2) Network, have already discovered genomic vulnerabilities in cancer that can be exploited through targeted treatments.
 Many of CCG’s functional genomics experiments further investigate insights from structural genomics studies, which are carried out by CCG’s Genome Characterization Pipeline.

 - How do altered genes in cancer work together within pathways to promote abnormal proliferation and survival?